hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 each form differing from every other form.
 Yet, to harmonise these many planes and unending Lokas, in the midst of this infinite variety to find unity, is the theme of the Upanishads.
-On the other hand, the old idea of Arundhati Nyâya applies.
+On the other hand, the old idea of Arundhati Nyāya applies.
 To show a man the fine star Arundhati, one takes the big and brilliant nearest to it, upon which he is asked to fix his eyes first, and then it becomes quite easy to direct his sight to Arundhati.
 This is the task before us, and to prove my idea I have simply to show you the Upanishads, and you will see it.
-Nearly every chapter begins with dualistic teaching, Upâsanâ.
+Nearly every chapter begins with dualistic teaching, Upāsanā.
 God is first taught as some one who is the Creator of this universe, its Preserver, and unto whom everything goes at last.
 He is one to be worshipped, the Ruler, the Guide of nature, external and internal, yet appearing as if He were